Changissnz/nu_merchant_principal/README.md

 featuring the vulture as the revelatory star.

 Predictive analytics rests on the correct use of accurate information.
-Outside of this applied usage, there are some general strategies the information broker deploys with the spectated.
+Above of this applied usage, there are some general strategies the information broker deploys with the spectated.
 An <ins>implicating security-breaker</ins> is a rationalist approach used to open up protected areas